Black Skimmers are often remarked upon for their graceful, acrobatic flight, but they are also unusual birds for several reasons...

 Learn where to find them, how to help them, and more in this Priority Bird Profile: Black Skimmer.

-Why does this bird matter to Audubon NC?
+Why does this bird matter?

 Black Skimmers are a climate-endangered bird whose colonies are particularly vulnerable to storm surges and sea level rise.
 Like terns and oystercatchers, skimmers nest on the ground on open sandy beaches and sandbars, creating a shallow scrape in the sand to incubate their eggs.
 Their nesting populations are in decline in the southeast, including in North Carolina where 2017’s census found a decline from 842 pairs in 2014 to 498 in 2017.